OHIF/Viewers/platform/docs/docs/platform/extensions/modules/utility.md

 ```

 Then a consuming extension can use `getModuleEntry` to access the methods
-Below, which is a code from `TrackedCornerstoneViewport` use the `getUtilityModule` method to get the internal `CornerstoneViewportService` which handles the `Cornerstone3D` viewport.
+Below, which is a code from `TrackedCornerstoneViewport` use the `getUtilityModule` method to get the internal `CornerstoneViewportService` which handles the `Cornerstone` viewport.

 ```js title="extensions/measurement-tracking/src/viewports/TrackedCornerstoneViewport.tsx"
 const utilityModule = extensionManager.getModuleEntry(